tommybru/galaxy-defender-3000/README.md

 ![Demo](Galaxy-Defender-3000.gif)

 ## Design Goal:
-Communicating the special abilities in a way that doesn't require the user to read any instructions, but intuitively understand when they arise:
+Communicating special feature in a way that is intuitive to users and doesn't require instructions:
  - Clicking further away from the ship makes the bullets travel faster,
  - Force fields on the protected asteroids,
  - and freezing bullets when ship is hit